-f) Stakeholder engagement
+(e) Stakeholder engagement

-The Tribunal's indicators on this output include hosting one (1) seminar, two (2) media statements, two (2) radio activities, eight (8) participations in outreaches and or exhibitions.
+The Tribunal's indicators on this output include hosting one (1) seminar, and two (2) media statement.
 This output carries the most amount of activities (indicators) because, as stated above, the since 2016/2017 the number of cases received by the Tribunal has been in decline.
 Unless the public is aware of the Tribunals services, the Tribunal will not achieve its mandate.
 Creation of public knowledge and interest around the mandate of the institution is therefore critical.